-We're a friendly bunch of gaming guys and girls who meet every Friday night in South East London and online to play RPGs and board games.
+We're a friendly bunch of gaming guys and girls who meet every Wednesday night in South East London and online other days to play RPGs and board games.

 Our South East London location is within easy reach of Bexley, Bexleyheath, Bromley, Catford, Crayford, Croydon, Dartford, Eltham, Greenhithe, Greenwich, Lewisham, Orpington, Sidcup, Swanley, Welling and West Wickham.

 We even have members that travel from Guildford and Essex to us.

 Based in an original, Norse-inspired setting, they are looking to release regular content, following an expansive and divergent story.

 In the first module, “Overpowered”, the world of Tyrgard is assaulted by a fearsome insectoid race, who strike without warning and then retreat, leaving their victims reeling, but presenting ample opportunity for the right adventurers to exact revenge...